Oprah's Favorite Things: 2006

-In 2006, the Oprah’s Favorite Things episode took on a different slant as the audience members each received a credit card valued at one thousand dollars.
+In 2006, the Oprah's Favorite Things episode took on a different slant as the audience members each received a credit card valued at one thousand dollars.
 Each audience member also received a camcorder and was given instructions to use the money to do something kind for someone else while using the camcorder to videotape the good deed.

 2007

 The Favorite Things show aired November 20, 2007.
 It returned to the original format in previous years.
 The 2007 episode was filmed in Macon, Georgia in the Macon City Auditorium on November 17, 2007.
-"The Oprah Winfrey Show" has been national since 1986, Macon has been their number one market.
+"The Oprah Winfrey Show" has been national since 1986, Macon has been its number one market.
 At any time, 45 percent of the households in Macon, Georgia, at four o'clock, watching Oprah Winfrey.